EverLand1/9300-8i_IT-Mode/README.md

 This is a tutorial on how to flash IT mode firmware to your LSI/Avago/Broadcom 9300-8i RAID Controller.
 It is largely based on [this guide](https://www.servethehome.com/flash-lsi-sas-3008-hba-e-g-ibm-m1215-mode/), but this repo contains extra information/commentary and makes all of the files used easily accessible.

 Some reasons you may want to do this:
+- Using software RAID or filesystem like [ZFS](https://itsfoss.com/what-is-zfs/ "What is ZFS?")
+- Avoiding RAID Limitations/Compatibility

 This video explains this topic very well: https://youtu.be/xEbQohy6v8U